Raysayhey/BloB-DM/src/pages/index.md

       - actions:
           - label: Learn More
             url: /what-we-do
         content: "Take Control of your online reputation.\r\n\n\rAfter all the hard work you have put in your business, you deserve a stellar online reputation.\r\n\n\rWe’ll build your brand assets and improve search results.
-The goal is to make your brand stand out among all the noise. \r\n\n\rContact us for a free  analysis.tor."
+The goal is to make your brand stand out among all the noise. \r\n\n\rContact us for a free  analysis."
         image: images/feature2.png
         title: Brand Management
       - actions:
           - label: Learn More
             url: /what-we-do
-        content: "Our passion is growing your business through the power of the internet.\r\n\n\rFrom SEO, Social Media Marketing to Content Marketing and Online Advertsing our team ensures your products and services sell.\r\n\n\rDon’t miss out on quality leads to your business.
+        content: "Our passion is growing your business through the power of the internet.\r\n\n\rFrom SEO, Social Media Marketing to Content Marketing and Online Advertising our team ensures your products and services sell.\r\n\n\rDon’t miss out on quality leads to your business.
 We’ll help you get started and thrive.."
         image: images/feature3.png
         title: Digital Marketing
     section_id: what-we-do